Zero-Emission Vehicle Infrastructure Program - News and FAQ

 The program will fund up to 50% of Total Project Costs.
 Maximum amounts will be based on the type of technology and will be defined in each request for proposal.

-- In order to meet the twenty (20) charging stations per Project minimum requirement, can the stations be installed at different sites and/or locations and can the Project include a mix of charging station types?
+- In order to meet the twenty (20) chargers per project minimum requirement, can the chargers be installed at different sites and/or locations and can the project include a mix of charger types?

-The minimum of twenty (20) charging stations can be distributed across many sites.
-For example, having four (4) stations per site on five (5) sites meets the Project requirement.
-The Project can include a mix of charging station types, provided that they meet the Eligible Electric Vehicle Charging Stations Technologies requirements as stated in Section 1.7 of the Applicant's Guide.
+The minimum of twenty (20) chargers can be distributed across many sites.
+For example, having four (4) chargers per site on five (5) sites meets the project requirement.
+The project can include a mix of charger types, provided that they meet the Eligible Zero-Emission Vehicle Infrastructure Technologies requirements as stated in Section 1.7 of the Applicant's Guide.